numpy/numpy/doc/neps/nep-0031-uarray.rst

 The current alternative to this problem is NEP-30 plus adding more protocols (not yet specified) in addition to it.
 Even then, some parts of the NumPy API will remain non-overridable, so it's a partial alternative.

+The main alternative to vendoring ``unumpy`` is to simply move it into NumPy completely and not distribute it as a separate package.
+This would also achieve the proposed goals, however we prefer to keep it a separate package for now.

 Discussion